Monday, July 22, 2013

 View of the starboard paddle wheel as viewed from on deck of the Detroit

 The Detroit shipwreck sits in about 200' of water.
 So this is definitely in the ballpark of technical diving (the scuba recreational depth limit is 130 feet).
 Diving to the Detroit requires advanced planning for gas consumption.
-Typically divers today will dive with a pre-determined gas mix consisting primarily of oxygen, helium, and nitrogen.
+Typically, divers today will dive with a pre-determined gas mix consisting primarily of oxygen, helium, and nitrogen.
 This gas is called Trimix.
-For this dive since we are diving closed circuit rebreathers (CCR), we utilized an 18/30 dilluent mix (18% oxygen, 30% helium, with the remainder 52% being nitrogen).
+For this dive since we are diving closed circuit rebreathers (CCR), we utilized an 18/30 diluent mix (18% oxygen, 30% helium, with the remainder 52% being nitrogen).

 Picture by Cindy Lesinszki